top of page

 Accelerated recovery timelines

-Improved long-term mobility and function
+Improved mobility and joint function

-Reduced risk of postoperative complications
+Lower risk of postoperative complications

 7. Emerging Non-Surgical Interventions